Introduction

 User Interface

-On Freenet the user interface is downloaded from a Freenet contract, and it interacts with contracts and delegates through the Freenet kernel.
+On Freenet the user interface is downloaded from a Freenet contract, and it interacts with contracts and delegates by sending messages through the Freenet core.

 These UIs are built using web technologies such as HTML, CSS, and JavaScript, and are distributed over Freenet and run in a web browser.
 UIs can create, retrieve, and update contracts through a WebSocket connection to the local Freenet peer, as well as communicate with delegates.